stan-dev/design-docs/designs/0004-sparse-matrices.md

 ## Data

-Sparse matrix types in the Stan language can be constructed in the data block via Coordinate List Notation using the rows, cols, non-empty row/col indices, and values for those index positions.
+Sparse matrix types in the Stan language can be constructed in the data block via Coordinate List Notation using the row and column sizes, non-empty row/column indices, and values for those index positions.

 ```stan
 int N; // Rows